 Alicia Nagir - Poon Hing...
-Hello thank you for sharing that wonderful piece of history of the Nagirs and the rest of the neighbours in the village.
-I am Gloria's daughter.
-My sister and I are the youngest grandchildren of Lewis and Sidwha Nagir whom we never knew.
-The rest of the Nagir siblings are Mini, Puslin & Golan and Uncles Boyah, Tommy & Willie.
+A wonderful piece of history of the Nagirs and the rest of the neighbours in the village.
+The Nagir siblings are Gloria, Mini, Puslin & Golan and Uncles Boyah, Tommy & Willie.
 All are deceased except my mom Gloria and Noami.